Validate Web SDK implementations with Experience Platform Debugger

 Select the alternate tag property

-11. The Luma website will now reload with your tag property.
+11. The Luma website will now reload with your own tag property.

 tag property replaced

-As you continue the tutorial, you will use this technique of mapping the Luma site to your own tag property to validate your Platform Web SDK implementation.
-When you start using tags on your production website, you can use this same technique to validate changes.
+As you continue the tutorial, you use this technique of mapping the Luma site to your own tag property to validate your Platform Web SDK implementation.
+When you start using tags on your production website, you can use this same technique to validate changes as you make them in your development environment of tags.

-You can use the Debugger to validate your Platform Web SDK implementation and view the data sent to Platform Edge Network:
+You can use the Debugger to validate client-side beacons triggered from your Platform Web SDK implementation to view the data sent to Platform Edge Network:

 1. Go to Summary in the left navigation, to see the details of your tag property